 - 2003: First to measure soluble Human Leukocyte Antigen-G (sHLA-G) in the media surrounding early individual embryos and use this genetic marker to identify the “best individual embryos” (the ones that are most likely to implant and produce a viable pregnancy) for transfer to the uterus.

-- 2005: First to show, by using Pre Implantation Genetic Sampling (PGS) with Comparative Genomic Hybridization (CGH), that an embryo resulting from fertilization of a chromosomally normal (euploid egg), has a much improved ability to implant successfully and produce a normal baby.
+- 2005: First to show, by using Pre-Implantation Genetic Testing (PGT) with Comparative Genomic Hybridization (CGH), that an embryo resulting from fertilization of a chromosomally normal (euploid egg), has a much improved ability to implant successfully and produce a normal baby.
 This method which tests egg/embryo “competence” is likely to vastly improve IVF results and lead to single embryo transfers, thereby minimizing the risk of multiple pregnancies.

-- 2014: Supplanted CGH embryo testing with a new PGS method known as Next Generation Gene Sequencing (NGS) for testing the compentency of embryos and eggs.
+- 2014: Supplanted CGH embryo testing with a new PGT method known as Next Generation Gene Sequencing (NGS) for testing the competency of embryos and eggs.

 Dr. Sher has garnered extensive coverage on television and has received media and public recognition as an outspoken consumer advocate.